 This is the Printmaking and Research Site for Jonnie Turpie’s journey in drawn and printed analogue and digital portraiture.

-Since travelling south from Scotland to study Fine Art in Newcastle and Printmaking at the RCA many years ago Jonnie produced film, TV and Digital Media and established Maverick Television.
+Since travelling south from Scotland to England to study Fine Art in Newcastle and Printmaking at the RCA many years ago Jonnie produced film, TV and Digital Media and established Maverick Television in Birmingham UK.
 Recently he began drawing again.

-He began using an Iphone and Ipad to make a series of digital prints titled Fellow Travellers.
-Since then he has been introduced to new silk screen techniques that have been developed over the last 30 years and is now creating large scale ‘litho-like’ drawn, screen print portraits.
+Using an Iphone and Ipad to make digital prints was the reintroduction to drawing, rapidly followed by modern silk screen techniques leading to large scale ‘litho-like’ portraits.
 These are created by drawing images from iphone ‘meetings’ onto textured mark resist film for exposing onto silk screens.
-Drawings are made with pencil, graphite, crayon, touche, erasers, charcoal, scratches, that allow different degrees of light to be exposed on to silk screen.
+Drawings are made with pencil, graphite, crayon, erasers, charcoal and scratches that allow different degrees of light to be exposed on to silk screen.

-The quality of marks is also created by the texture of the tooth and thereby the size of marks that prevent the light coming through to the emulsion.
-Once exposed and washed out the screens are ‘stopped out’ to allow the images to be isolated from their backgrounds and be printed on A1 or A0 high quality Fabrianno, Hahnemuhle or Somerset paper.
-The images then ‘float’ on the paper.
-The floating is taken further when conservation framed ‘off’ the backing.
+The quality of marks is created by the texture of the tooth and thereby the size of marks that prevent the light coming through to the emulsion.
+Once exposed and washed out the screens are ‘stopped out’ to allow the images to be isolated from their backgrounds and be printed on A1 or A0 papers.
+The images sometimes ‘float’ on the paper and at other times, the light semi transparent paper holding portraits float.